vaslee/Solo-Project-SpaceShip/README.md

 * Also, its able to show the current score for user.
 * In the end scene, there will be two button - back to menu scene and restart button.

+## Built With
+* SpriteKitc - to get access to call all the game kit
+* ProgrammticUI

 ## Bounds
 * Adding Big Boss for user to fight for.
 * Setting up unlock options for the ship, so when they pass one of levels, the new ship will be unlock for they as reward.